JALISCO COVID-19 FAQ

 Q: Can international travelers visit Mexico now?

-A. Yes - travelers are permitted to fly to and from Mexico for tourism purposes.
+- Yes -travelers are permitted to fly to and from Mexico for tourism purposes.
 The United States has temporarily limited inbound land border crossings to “essential travel” only.
-This restriction is scheduled to remain in effect through October 21, 2020.
-More information is available here
+This restriction is scheduled to remain in effect through February 21, 2021.
+Flights from Canada to Mexico have been suspended through April 30, 2021.
+More information is available here.

 Q: Are any quarantine requirements in place for international travelers visiting Mexico?